wmayner/pyphi/docs/examples/conditional_independence.rst

 behaviour of the program when it is not satisfied.

-Every state-by-node TPM corresponds to a unique state-by-state TPM which satisfies the conditional independence assumption.
+Every state-by-node TPM corresponds to a unique state-by-state TPM which satisfies the conditional independence property.
 If a state-by-node TPM is given as input for a network, the program assumes that it is from a system with the corresponding conditionally independent state-by-state TPM.